Getting a mortgage with a new job

 You’ve got a new job, congratulations!
-Getting a mortgage with a new job is possible.
-But, some mortgage lenders will consider you a risk.
+Getting a mortgage with a new job is possible, but some mortgage lenders may consider you a risk.
 This is based on the possibility that you may not pass your probation period or could be made redundant, meaning you'd be unable to afford your mortgage repayments.
 This isn't always the case however.
 There are lenders who will be happy to lend to new starters and our expert mortgage advisors are here to help point you in their direction.

-Each new job mortgage lender has unique rules on who they are happy to lend to vary, as your age, income and credit record, are all factors that are considered, when deciding whether they will lend to you or not.
+Each new job mortgage lender has unique rules on who they are happy to lend to, factoring in your age, income and credit record, when deciding whether they will accept you for a mortgage or not.

 As expert mortgage advisers, we know which mortgage lenders are most likely to accept your application, so no matter how long you’ve been in your job, we are here to help you get the best possible mortgage deal at a great price!

 Had a pay rise?

 Although a new job can make getting a mortgage difficult, a higher salary can significantly improve your chances.
 You will need to provide evidence of your new income, so if you haven’t already received payslips or bank statements showing your increased pay, then make sure you receive written confirmation from your employer detailing this.

 If you have started a new role with lower pay, getting a mortgage is still possible.
 However, the amount you can borrow and the type of property you can now afford to buy, are likely to be affected.
 Don't worry though, as that's where our expert new job mortgage advisors can help guide you!

 If you’re now on a lower basic salary, but receive regular bonuses, commission or overtime payments, then payslips or written confirmation of the additional income you could potentially earn, can help show lenders your earning power.

 Interested in learning more about getting a mortgage with complex or commission-based income?
 Read our guide here.